 Epsom Derby 2023: when is the race, what TV channel is it on and what are the latest odds

 Britain's richest Flat horse race has been staged since 1780 and this year is the culmination of a two-day festival at Epsom Downs Racecourse and will attract a crowd of about 130,000.
-It has been run annually for 243 years but was moved from 1915-18 and 1940-45 to Newmarket during the two world wars.
+The Derby has been run annually for 243 years but was moved to Newmarket from 1915-18 and 1940-45.

 The Derby, also known as the Epsom Derby or the Derby Stakes is worth £1.5 million, £850,650 of which goes to the winner which last year was the 5-2 favourite Desert Crown, trained by Sir Michael Stoute and owned by Saeed Suhail.